oxyno-zeta/s3-proxy/README.md

 First of all, yes, this is another S3 proxy written in Golang.

-I've created this project because I couldn't find any other that allow to proxy multiple S3 buckets or to have custom templates with OpenID Connect authentication.
+I've created this project because I couldn't find any other that allow to proxy multiple S3 buckets or to have custom templates with OpenID Connect authentication and also to get, upload and delete files.

 ## Features